-Meter is the comprehensive tool to discuss how music moves through time, but there is another way that musicians also discuss how music moves through time, and that is through rhythm.
-Rhythms are the lengths of the notes in the music itself, rhythm is what notes are long and what notes are short—in relation to each other.
-Musicians know how to play these rhythms in the context of each piece because of the time signature.
+Meter is the comprehensive tool we used to discuss how music moves through time.
+That said, there is another way that musicians also discuss how music moves through time, and that is through rhythm.
+Rhythms are the lengths of the notes in the music itself - which notes are long and which notes are short.
+Musicians learn how to play these rhythms in the context of each piece by using the time signature.

-In musical scores, we organize the music into “bars” or “measures.”
-A “bar,” also known as a measure, “measure” is where the five horizontal lines of a staff are intersected vertically with another line, indicating a separation:
+In musical scores, we organize the music into “bars” or measures.
+A “barline," or measure line, is where the five horizontal lines of a staff are intersected vertically with another line, indicating a separation:

 Each measure has a specific number of notes allowed to be placed in it, and that number of notes is dependent upon the time signature.

 The most common notes which are used to make the short and long rhythms in the various meters are included in the chart below, beginning with the longest held notes and going to the shortest.
-The chart below also mentions the length relationship between the note values.
+This chart also mentions the length relationship between the note values.

-As the notes in the various metric breakdowns continue getting bigger and smaller, the equivalent relationships continue.
-A double-whole note would last as long as eight quarter notes!
+As the notes in the various metric breakdowns get bigger or smaller, the equivalent relationships continue.
+For example, a double-whole note would last as long as eight quarter notes!

 Reading the Time Signatures